descawed/galerians-autosplitter/README.md

 need to.
 By default, the autosplitter will check the game state and update LiveSplit every 15ms, but you can control this duration with the `-u`/`--update-frequency` option.

+By default, the autosplitter splits on every door, but you can choose a different split strategy with the `-p`/`--split-type` option.
+Currently, the only other option is `key-events`, which splits on a series of key progression events that I've selected.
+This includes most key item pickups in stages A and B, progression events in stage C, the start of each stage, and boss fights.
+Once I nail down the route, I'll also add an option to split on doors but only in the correct order.

 ## Known Issues

 - When you do stuff manually in LiveSplit (e.g. manually resetting), it can take the autosplitter a few seconds to